okraits/rofi-tools/README.md

 Provides a menu to call systemctl for shutdown, reboot, suspend etc. It also shows an entry to exit the window manager if you provide an exit command.
-If suspend or hibernate is selected then i3lock is called to have the screen locked after waking up the system.
+If suspend or hibernate is selected then i3lock is called to have the screen locked after waking up the system, if USE_LOCKER is set to 'true' in the config file.
+You can also change the program to be used as the screen locker by modifying the variable LOCKER.

 ![rofi-power](rofi-power.png)

 ### Usage

+Copy the *config.sample* file to *$HOME/.config/rofi-power/config* and customize it as you like.

-Just run it and append an exit command, for i3, for example:
+Then run *rofi-power* and append an exit command, for i3, for example:

     rofi-power "i3-msg exit"